-The Quality of Life Index includes 8 survey questions covering income, access to food, drinking water, electricity, health and internet, as well as the availability of jobs in the area.
+The Quality of Life Index includes different survey questions covering income, access to food, drinking water, electricity, health and internet, as well as the availability of jobs in the area.
 The Quality of Life Index results show that people in Raqqa and Idleb don't have proper living conditions.
 The quality of life in both locations is considered poor.

 The figure below presents the details of the living conditions in Idleb and Raqqa.
 Overall, people in both locations don't have jobs and regular incomes.
 Health services, and access to electricity are poor.
 Access to the internet is better in Idleb compared to Raqqa.
 Access to drinkable water and hygiene conditions are not good in both locations.
+Quality of life Index value further decreased inn Idlib in August 2019

-Survey Questions Idleb Raqqa My household has regular income 2.3 2.3 My household has access to food every day 3.0 2.6 My household as electricity at home every day 2.7 2.7 My household has access to drinkable water 2.7 2.4 There are no hygiene problems where I live 2.5 2.4 I can easily access health services 2.6 2.2 My household has access to internet at home 3.0 2.5 Jobs are available in my area 1.6 1.8
+Survey Questions Idleb Raqqa My household has regular income 2.0 2.4 My household has access to food every day 2.6 2.7 My household as electricity at home every day 2.0 2.7 My household has access to drinkable water 2.3 2.4 There are no hygiene problems where I live 2.4 2.4 I can easily access health services 2.6 2.4 My household has access to internet at home 2.8 2.5 Jobs are available in my area 1.6 1.8